Graylog2/documentation/pages/secure/sec_graylog_beats.rst

   		ssl.key: "/etc/client.key"

-Place your previous create certificates on the server where you installed beats and adjust the configuration to your needs.
+Place your previouly create certificates on the server where you installed beats and adjust the configuration to your needs.

-The certificate (``.crt``) file of the beat need to be placed at the Graylog server in the configured directory for trusted clients, only if you have enabled that feature at the beats input in Graylog and want client authentication.
+The certificate (``.crt``) file of the beats needs to be placed at the Graylog server in the configured directory for trusted clients only if you have enabled that feature at the beats input in Graylog and want client authentication.

 Collector-Sidecar